WallarooLabs/wally/book/pony/api-basics-stateful.md

 types for our state.
 The third is an instance of state, the one we'll actually be acting on.

-Our return type is a tuple containing the output of the computation, if any, and the state change, if any.
+Our return type is a tuple containing the output of the state computation, if any, and the state change, if any.

 Within the apply method, we first look up a state change template.
 In this case, we want to change our state by adding votes, so we have elsewhere